spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Overview

 Kubernetes clusters in Spectro Cloud are instantiated from cluster profiles.
-A cluster definition in Spectro Cloud consisys of a reference to a cluster profile, cloud configuration, and cluster size and placement confuguration.
+A cluster definition in Spectro Cloud consists of a reference to a cluster profile, cloud configuration, and cluster size and placement confuguration.
 The following high level tasks are performed as part of the cluster creation:

 * Orchestration of compute, network and storage resources on the cloud environments along with the required placement infrastructure.
 * Installation and configuration of various Kubernetes components like Kubelet, API servers, etcd, scheduler, etc.